 Held December 8, 2022

 “The Medical Reserve Corps (MRC) is a national network of volunteers, organized locally to improve the health and safety of their communities.
-The MRC network comprises 991 community-based units and almost 200,000 volunteers located throughout the United States and its territories”
+The MRC network comprises 800 community-based units and over 300,000 volunteers located throughout the United States and its territories”

-There have been several units to come and go in the State of Maine since the inception of the MRC program; as of 2015 there were only two units left in the state.
-The Northeastern Maine MRC (unit 115)—one of the oldest units in the country—and the Cumberland County MRC (unit 2440) were the two remaining units ready to serve the people of Maine during times of public health emergency.
+There have been several units to come and go in the State of Maine since the inception of the MRC program.
+As of 2024, there are three Units in the State.
+The Northeastern Maine MRC (Unit 115), one of the oldest in the country; Downeast MRC (Unit 2644) and Midcoast MRC (Unit 2542).
+These units are active and engaged in their communities.

 Each of Maine’s MRC members still registers with the State as an ESAR-VHP volunteer through Maine Responds and in the case of a multi-jurisdictional or statewide response Maine’s MRC teams are already integrated with the state’s volunteer program.
 Maine Responds volunteers may be requested to deploy outside of Maine at the request of other states, nearby provinces, or upon federal request.
 Maine MRC teams are ready to join in such a response and to proudly serve alongside other responding organizations in an integrated and holistic approach.